 Find out more about CSW in your area, join an existing scheme or start your own by emailing [email protected]

-The four weekly update provides communities with a snapshot of the collective activity that we’ve undertaken across Sussex.
-This includes vehicles stopped for speeding, people driving without insurance, and penalty notices for those not wearing seat belts
+The Monthly Update provides communities with a snapshot of the collective activity that we’ve undertaken across Sussex.
+This includes vehicles stopped for speeding, people driving without insurance, and penalty notices for those not wearing seat belts.

-The update is published every four weeks and features an advice section, captures a snapshot of local activity, and explains how you can engage with us.
+The update is published every month and features an advice section, captures a snapshot of local activity, and explains how you can engage with us.